 Born in northwestern Ohio (the oldest of four children), I grew up in a small farm town.
 I was named after my great-grandfather Michael, who reportedly had the first Ford dealership in the State of Ohio (he ran it out of his hardware store).

 After graduation, I moved to London where I worked at a punk clothing store in Covent Garden.
-During much of my 20’s, I lived in Egypt, Denmark, Greece and (the former) Yugoslavia.
+During much of my twenties and thirties, I lived in France, England, Wales, Egypt, Denmark, Greece and (the former) Yugoslavia.

 In San Francisco, I was the Clinical Director for the Homeless Children’s Network and a counselor for Aptos and Potrero Hill Middle Schools while earning my second Master’s Degree.

 In San Diego, I’ve worked as a licensed psychotherapist for Kaiser Permanente, Psychiatric Centers at San Diego and San Diego Hospice.